Client Asset Management Platform (CAMP)

 Advisors need a quick way to view specific events in their book of business that require their immediate attention that they would not otherwise see from just a dense data table.

-A module showing alert notification cards help advisors sift directly through the noise of the 100+ households that they manage and tend to the accounts that need action.
-For example, any significant performance drops over several client accounts will be alerted to the advisor, streamlining advisors to dive deeper into the important data and set up meetings with the right people right away.
+A module showing alert notification cards helps advisors sift directly through the noise of the 100+ households that they manage and address the accounts that need action.
+For example, any significant performance drops over several client accounts will be alerted to the advisor, enabling advisors to dive deeper into the important data and set up meetings with the right people right away.

 alerts module: surfaces actionable financial events for advisors by category